open-resources/dash_curriculum/_sources/part5/chapter14.md

     return fig
 ```

-For our second app we will use the final `Chapter 10` code:
+For our second page we will use the final `Chapter 10` code:

 ```python
 # Import packages